enRose/react-field-decorator/README.md

 ```
 If a rule is unnamed, a default name will be given.

-Rule engine will return a failed rule collection if any:
+Rule engine will return a failed rule collection as:
 ```
 {
   EarthRule: 'Thanos is on Earth',